battlefield-portal-community/bfportal.gg/readme.md

  ### Special Thanks to
-  - [gametools.network](https://gametools.network/) for providing API to auto fill submisson form
+  - [gametools.network](https://gametools.network/) for providing API to auto fill submisson form 🥰
-  - [Wagtail](https://github.com/wagtail/wagtail) for providing a awesome framework that makes managing submissions very easy
+  - [Wagtail](https://github.com/wagtail/wagtail) for providing a awesome framework that makes managing submissions very easy ✅
+  - [tailwindcss](https://github.com/tailwindlabs/tailwindcss) for saving the lives of  backend developers. 🙏
-  - Matavatar from BFportal discord community for providing valuable feedback
+  - Matavatar from BFportal discord community for providing valuable feedback 🤝